apostrophecms/starter-kit-pro-essentials/README.md

 ### Operating System: Mac, Linux, or Virtual Linux

 **Your local development environment must be either MacOS or Linux.** If your development computer runs Windows, we recommend development on
 Windows Subsystem for Linux (WSL).
 Microsoft recommends WSL for Node.js development.

 ### Software Installation Requirements

 To test-drive the project in development, make sure you have Apostrophe's usual dependencies on your local machine:

-* MongoDB (4.4.x or better, we recommend 5.x or better)
+* MongoDB (5.x or better, we recommend 6.x or better)
-* NodeJS (18.x or better for new projects, 14.x and 16.x reach end of life this year)
+* NodeJS (18.x or better)

 For more information see the Apostrophe [Getting Started Tutorial](https://docs.apostrophecms.org/getting-started/setting-up-your-environment.html).